grafana/grafana/docs/sources/panels-visualizations/configure-thresholds/index.md

 1. For a time-series panel, select a **Show thresholds** option.

-Delete a threshold when it is no longer needed.
+Delete a threshold when it's no longer needed.
 When you delete a threshold, the system removes the threshold from all visualizations that include the threshold.

 To delete a threshold, navigate to the panel that contains the threshold and click the trash icon next to the threshold you want to remove.